lukaszdutka/Self_Improvement/articles/a001_jak_budowac_motywacje_do_nauki/keynotes.md

 #### Atmosphere during learning
 We should try to make learning pleasant.
 Tidy up your room, sort notes, open windows for fresh air, learn in your favourite and friendly place.
-As your learning partners pick people, who you feel comfortable with.
+For your learning partners pick people, who you feel comfortable with.

 #### Place to learn